jncraton/BWMetaAI/docs/command_info.md

 Run code at %2(block) for expansion number %1(byte)

 ## multirun (block)
 Run simultaneously code at %1(block).
+There’s a limit of 100 scripts working on a map simultaneously.

 # Miscellaneous commands